berenger-eu/inastemp/README.md

 - Clang 3.5
 - Intel 16.0
 Earlier versions may work as well.

+It was also tested on IBM POWER 8 NVL/4023GHz (Openpower) using the following compilers:
+- Gcc 6.2.0

 - Intel special flags
 We pass `-diag-disable 2304 -diag-disable 10121 -diag-disable 10120` to intel compiler to remove the implicit conversion warnings between Inastemp classes.